sjanhunen/dokimazo/papers/in-his-name-relationship.md

 Notice that Christ initiated the relationship.
 He found them, they didn't find Him.

+The Shepherd seeking out the lost sheep.

+> Rom 5:6 NASB - For while we were still helpless, at the right time Christ died for the ungodly.

 This was a relationship with purpose.
 Recall Judgment and see how the 12 fit into this.

 > Mat 4:19 NASB - And He said to them, "Follow Me, and I will make you fishers of men."